prakharmrsl/easypcceo.github.io/pages/pc-cases/nas.md

 Instead of needing to be plugged into your computer, you can plug your NAS into your router.
 Then, every device on your network can access it.

 If you've ever used the network at your school, college, or work as a shared drive that's accessible no matter which computer you're using, that was a NAS server.

+In addition to storing files, you can use a NAS for [game hosting](/game-hosts/) as well.

 You can create the same thing for yourself to secure and backup your data, without having to pile up external drive after external drive.